opencontrol/freedonia-compliance/README.md

 * `Compliance-Masonry` v 1.1.1 installed per notes at https://github.com/opencontrol/compliance-masonry
 * `calibre` installed for PDF generation
 	* For OS X with Homebrew installed, try `brew cask install calibre`
-* `node-js` installed for local viewing at https://localhost:4000 OR
+* `node-js` installed for local viewing at https://localhost:4000

 NOTE: The 1.1.1 release of `compliance-masonry` requires at least one-component to run